-He would make his Champions League debut from the start in a defeat to Olympiakos in October 2013, aged just 16 years and 148 days.
-The midfielder would quickly establish himself as a regular and thrive, winning two league titles before joining Monaco.
+He made his Champions League debut from the start in a defeat to Olympiakos in October 2013, aged just 16 years and 148 days.
+The midfielder quickly established himself as a regular and thrived, winning two league titles before joining Monaco.

-He is currently part of the exciting, young Leicester team surprisingly embroiled in the Premier League title race, having joined the Foxes in a club-record £40m deal last summer.
+He is currently part of the exciting, young Leicester team who have ambitions of securing Champions League qualification this season, having joined the Foxes in a club-record £40m deal in 2019.

-Alen Halilovic – 16 yeats, four months and six days
+Alen Halilovic – 16 years, four months and six days